2024–25 North American winter: Sixth storm (February 18–21)

 The sixth storm dropped heavy snow from the Plains and Ozarks to the Mid-Atlantic.
 Oates, Missouri reported 11 in of snow.
 Parts of eastern Oklahoma and Arkansas reported 0.10-0.15 in of ice.
 Norfolk, Virginia broke their daily maximum snowfall record for February 19, with 10.2 in falling, with the previous record being 0.6 in set back in 1989.
+The storm brought minimal snow to New York City on February 20, the last measurable snow of the season there.

-Early March blizzard
+March storm complexes

+First storm (March 2–6)

 A large scale blizzard began developing on March 2, the system developed as a Colorado low and rapidly strengthened on March 4.
 Very gusty winds were prevalent due to the immense size and strength of the system as a result.

 Over 400,000 power outages have been reported to have been inflicted by the storm in the Dallas–Fort Worth metroplex, and at least five people have been killed, three in Mississippi.
 The storm is notably the first major weather event to hit the United States since the mass layoff of federal employees at the National Oceanic and Atmospheric Administration.
 Blizzard warnings were issued across the western and central parts of Iowa, with rain quickly transitioning to snow.
 Blizzard conditions were achieved over much of the warned area, with widespread wind gusts of 55-65 mph (89-105 kph) leading to visibilities of less than half a mile in most locations.
 During the morning of March 5, a 15+ vehicle pileup occurred on Interstate 35 in between Ames and Des Moines, leading to both directions of the interstate being shut down between those two cities.
 A separate pileup occurred on Interstate 80 near Newton.
 Interstate 80 was also shut down in both directions between Avoca and Des Moines due to widespread zero visibility and drifting snow.

-Mid-March storm complex
+Second storm (March 14–15)

 On March 14 and 15, as a significant tornado outbreak unfolded across the Central United States, the colder side of the system produced heavy snow in the state of Minnesota.
 Blizzard warnings were issued there as well.
 The heaviest snow was expected to occur on the northwestern quadrant of the cyclone, specifically across central and western Minnesota, where snowfall rates were expected to exceed 1 in per hour.

-Mid-March blizzard
+Third storm (March 18–19)

 A strong winter storm, nicknamed Winter Storm Nyla by The Weather Channel, produced significant impacts across the United States.
 Notably, a strong blizzard occurred over the High Plains and Midwest, where winter weather and blizzard warnings were issued.
 Thunderstorm development created the risk for severe weather and tornadoes, especially in northern Illinois and Indiana.
 At least 13 tornadoes have touched down.